totalspectrum/tinyscript/README.md

 The symbol in an assignment outside of a vardecl must already have been declared.

-Procedures point to a string.
+Functions point to a string.
 When a procedure is called, the string is interpreted as a script (so at that time it is parsed using the language grammar).
-If a procedure is never called then it is never parsed, so it need not contain legal code if it is not called.
+If a function is never called then it is never parsed, so it need not contain legal code if it is not called.

 Strings may be enclosed either in double quotes or between { and }.
-The latter case is more useful for procedures and similar code uses, since the brackets nest.
+The latter case is more useful for functions and similar code uses, since the brackets nest.
 Also note that it is legal for newlines to appear in {} strings, but not in strings enclosed by ".